Skip to main content Skip to secondary navigation

 Redwood City

-Stanford’s 35-acre Redwood City campus opened in 2019 and is home to over 2,000 Stanford staff.
-A center of excellence for critical areas that support the university’s mission of research and education, Stanford Redwood City is located a mile from downtown and five miles from Stanford’s campus.
+Stanford’s 35-acre Redwood City campus opened in 2019 and is home to over 1,500 Stanford staff.
+A center of excellence for critical areas that support the university’s mission of research and education, Stanford Redwood City is located a mile from downtown and 5 miles from the Stanford campus.
 Facilities include the Cardinal Cafe, Recreation and Wellness Center, and Pine Cone Children’s Center.

 Getting Around

-There are over 10,400 bikes on the campus on a normal weekday, and Stanford is the only university awarded four consecutive Platinum Bicycle Friendly University designations (2011-2015, 2015-2019, 2019-2023, and 2023-2027).
-Frosh may not bring cars to campus, but the free Marguerite shuttle includes 49 buses in an 19-route system, including 41 electric buses.
-Stanford offers free transit for eligible affiliates on Caltrain, VTA, AC Transit, Dumbarton Express and SamTrans; 100% vanpool subsidies; discounted car sharing with the largest university Zipcar fleet in the United States (over 50 vehicles at 25 locations); one-on-one commute consultations; parking permit management system; and commute planning.
+There are over 10,400 bikes on campus on a typical weekday, and Stanford is the first university awarded four consecutive Platinum Bicycle Friendly University designations (2011-2015, 2015-2019, 2019-2023, 2023-2027).
+First-year students may not bring cars to campus, but the free Marguerite shuttle includes 49 buses in a 19-route system, including 41 electric buses.
+Stanford offers free transit for eligible affiliates on Caltrain, VTA, AC Transit, Dumbarton Express, and SamTrans; 100% vanpool subsidies; discounted car sharing with the largest university Zipcar fleet in the United States (with cars at dozens of locations around campus); one-on-one commute consultations; parking permit management system; and commute planning.
 Visit the Stanford Transportation website.

 Campus Safety

-The Stanford University Department of Public Safety (SUDPS) provides law enforcement, security, safety, crime prevention and emergency services on campus 24 hours a day.
-Comprising sworn officers, non-sworn officers and support staff, SUDPS personnel endeavor to provide high-quality public safety services with an emphasis on service.
-Sworn officers are reserve Deputy Sheriffs with the Santa Clara County Sheriff’s Office.
+The Stanford University Department of Public Safety (SUDPS) provides law enforcement, security, safety, crime prevention, and emergency services on campus, 24 hours a day.
+Comprising sworn officers, non-sworn officers, and support staff, SUDPS personnel endeavor to provide high-quality public safety services with an emphasis on service.
+Sworn officers, are reserve Deputy Sheriffs with the Santa Clara County Sheriff’s Office.
 SUDPS produces the Stanford Safety, Security and Fire Report in compliance with the Clery Act.
-The 2024 report can be found on their webpage, along with more information about safety on campus, such as the SafeZone mobile app.
+The 2024 report can be found on their website, along with more information about safety on campus, such as the SafeZone mobile app.
 The department is located at 233 Bonair Siding.
 Some campus departments and facilities contract additional security services that are provided by private security companies not affiliated with SUDPS.

 Sustainable Stanford